Shubham-Vasnik/freechat-react-firebase/README.md

 1. Clone the repository than run npm install.
 2. Create a folder/dir named 'config' inside the src folder/dir inside that folder/dir make  a file called 'firebaseConfig.js' and paste your firebase config there.
-3. After than run 'npm start' command and the app will start on localhost:3000
+3. After that run 'npm start' command and the app will start on localhost:3000